albertlauncher/documentation/src/_docs/donation.md

 * Crypto:

-  If you want to appear on the list of supporters or if you would like to send other coins than the ones listed below, please [contact me](https://t.me/manuelschneider).
+  If you want to appear on the list of supporters for your crypto donation or if you would like to send other coins than the ones listed below, please [contact me](https://t.me/manuelschneider).

   * ![BTC](https://files.coinmarketcap.com/static/img/coins/16x16/bitcoin.png) Bitcoin: